April and June 2020

 Katherine participates in SongFest 2015 in Los Angeles as New Music Fellow.
 This position is reserved for a singer demonstrating "outstanding potential in the field of new music."
 She will perform under the direction of Lucy Shelton, Dawn Upshaw, Graham Johnson, Martin Katz, Ann Murray and the faculty of SongFest in a month-long fellowship of concerts and masterclasses.

-Barbara Hannigan has selected Katherine as Invited Soloist in Berio's Coro, under the direction of Sir Simon Rattle at the Lucerne Festival.
-Katherine will work with Ms. Hannigan in a weeklong masterclass and concert series as part of the Lucerne Festival on works ranging from Mozart to Schoenberg to Hindemith and beyond.
+Barbara Hannigan selected Katherine as Invited Soloist in Berio's Coro, under the direction of Sir Simon Rattle at the Lucerne Festival.
+Katherine works with Barbara Hannigan in a weeklong masterclass and concert series as part of the Lucerne Festival on works ranging from Mozart to Schoenberg to Hindemith and beyond.

 May - July 2014